serenalotreck/INCA-isotopomer-simulation-generator/README.md

 ## Usage
 At the moment, file paths and number of simulations must be hard coded.
 Steps to customize this module:
 1. In simulatedDataGeneration.m, replace the file paths in section 1.
 (Model pre-processing) to the INCA folder and the repository.
-2. In the last line of section 2.
-(Initial labeling simulation using the INCA model), change the file path to where you want to store your output.
+2. At the end of section 2, change the `outputPath` variable to the path where simulation outputs will be stored.
 3. In section 3.
 (Flux Manipulation in the INCA model followed by Label Simulation and data export), change the upper bound on the range N = 1:200 to the number of simulations you want.
-4. In runSim.m, scroll to the end and change '/mnt/scratch/lotrecks/INCA_sims/' to the path of the directory where you wish to store your output (could be the same or different than the path in 2. of simulatedDataGeneration.m).
-5. Define inactive fluxes (see 2. in **Important Assumptions and Behaviors**)
+4. Define inactive fluxes (see 2. in **Important Assumptions and Behaviors**)

 After customizing file paths, inactive fluxes, and simulation number, the program can either be run interactively in MATLAB, or non-interactively from the command line by running:
-    matlab -nodisplay -r 'simulatedDataGeneration' from the INCA-isotopomer-simulation-generator directory
+    matlab -nodisplay -r 'simulatedDataGeneration' from the `INCA-isotopomer-simulation-generator` directory

 ## Important Assumptions and Behaviors
 1. Fixed fluxes